 Home practice times are subject to the individual.
 Students at Creekside do work hard, but our expectations are reasonable.
 Because of the independent study on Friday, students do have more home practice throughout the week.
 Overall, our students have more non-academic activities than most students.
 We know that if kids have time to pursue outside passions they will be more likely to engage academically.

-Our PTO sponsors a robust enrichment program.
+Our PTO sponsors robust Enrichment Programs based on age.
 Please visit our Creekside PTO enrichment page for more information: http://creeksidepto.org/enrichment/

 As a Charter, we rely heavily on our volunteers.
 We ask families to volunteer 30 hours throughout the course of the year.
 While this helps our school, the biggest gift is modeling a volunteer spirit for our students.
 Parents are a big part of our community!

 While we do not offer a standard school bus service, there are some options to consider.
 Shuttles to the recreation centers in Truckee and in Tahoe City are available for a small fee.
 Also, many of our students take TART (Tahoe Area Regional Transit).
 They offer daily service from Truckee and Tahoe City.

 Additionally, our active PTO members have helped many families arrange carpools.